directus/directus/docs/app/filters.md

 ## AND/OR Groups

-`AND` Groups give the option to filter for Items that meet _all of several criteria_. `OR` Groups filter for Items that meet _any one of several criteria_.
+`AND` Groups give the option to filter for Items that meet _all of several criteria_.
+On the other hand, `OR` Groups filter for Items that meet _any one of several criteria_.

 ![AND/OR Groups](https://cdn.directus.io/docs/v9/app-guide/filters/filters-20220303A/and-or-groups-20220303A.webp)